 When I finally came to the realization that I was terribly unhappy with where my own career choices had led me, I had no clue what to do.
 I had some vague ideas for alternatives, but I was terrified of making another wrong move.

 Now, I have learned a lot since those days, and in this article, I want to share with you what I know about making a career change that will lead you to work you are totally googly-eyes over.
-Of course, simply reading this one article will not get you your dream job.
-But the five steps I outline below will get you started on that path and I’ve also added some info on how coaching can be used along the way to help.
+Of course, simply reading this one article will not get you your dream job, but the five tips below might help you get started on the right foot.
+I’ve also added some info on how career coaching can be used along the way to help.

 1. START FROM SCRATCH